jimklimov/fty-email/README.md

 Sending of e-mails is handled by class email, which implements a wrapper for msmtp binary.

-NB: configuration is loaded only once at the start of the server actor.
+NB: configuration is loaded once at the start of the server actor.
+Agent then checks for config changes every time the timer runs.

 ### Mailbox requests